 Also, having set ship dates and less variance with preferred carriers can help you meet OTIF standards.
 Work to schedule contracted carriers and set transit days/times so that there is as little flux as possible.

-You can often cut costs and improve on-time performance to certain receiving locations with consolidation or pool distribution By enacting these strategies, tracking shipments becomes easier and service levels increase – both ideal for ensuring on-time delivery.
+You can often cut costs and improve on-time performance to specific receiving locations with consolidation or pool distribution.
+By enacting these strategies, tracking shipments becomes more manageable and service levels increase.

 Order tracking is critical for managing OTIF performance.
 Work with a logistics provider whose tech offerings allow for real-time updates.
-When kept abreast of events during shipment, you can intervene if any issues arise and actively prevent against late delivery.
-Without, you are at a disadvantage.
+When kept abreast of events during shipment, you can intervene if any issues arise and actively prevent late delivery.
+Without it, you are at a disadvantage.

-Properly tracking and evaluating transportation analytics is a critical component of managing your supply chain performance.
-By isolating key metrics, you can diagnose how to improve OTIF performance and where your logistics operation needs tweaked.
-Look not just at your final OTIF score, but whether your pickup and drop offs are on-time.
+Accurately tracking and evaluating transportation analytics is a critical component of managing your supply chain performance.
+By isolating key metrics, you can diagnose how to improve OTIF performance and where your logistics operation needs to be tweaked.
+Look not just at your final OTIF score, but whether your pickup and drop-offs are on-time.
 If pickups are consistently late, you can pinpoint which facilities are causing issues and address them appropriately.
-Without data, these solutions could remain illusive.
+Without data, these solutions could remain elusive.